Taddiprasanth/Fabric-projects-BlockChain/fabric-chaincode-java/examples/fabric-contract-example-maven/README.md

-# Financial Asset Management Contract - Maven
+# MyAsset Management Contract - Maven

 This is a Hyperledger Fabric chaincode example that implements a blockchain-based system to manage and track financial assets for a financial institution.